UCD-PCCN/eeg_overeasy/README.md

 ##### Data files

-Eeg_overeasy will load any number of raw EEG files in most common formats (cnt, bdf, eeg) into MNE, and requires a montage file of electrode number and locations.
+Eeg_overeasy will load any number of raw EEG files in most common formats (cnt, bdf, eeg, etc.) into MNE, and requires a montage file of electrode number and locations.
 These files should be pre-processed to whatever extent the user wishes the power analysis to be conducted on (filtered, artifact rejected, ICA-corrected, etc.).
 For use in the online GUI, these files should be named per subject ID and placed in a folder with a montage file.

 ##### *Sample rate - in ms (? check if actually needed)*